 I stayed on Gili Trawangan island which is the largest of the three, yet still very small.
 The islands have no form of transport such as cars or motorbikes, instead just bicycles and horse carts.
 I didn’t realise how peaceful life can actually be without cars and motorbikes, I loved nothing more than cycling from one side of the island to the other to watch the most amazing sunsets I have ever seen.The people here again are really friendly, kind and down to earth.
 One of the first things that a member of staff at our hotel said to Gary was “Remember the most important thing to do, is to always respect a woman”.
 Such a cutie!
 It was also quite nice to come from tropical rain to scorching hot sun, too.

-I wish I was sat on the beachfront of our hotel now listening to a band sing Bob Marley classics at sunset or even watching a film on the projector at the beach, sat on big cushions eating nachos.
-I also took a sunrise yoga and meditation class on the beach at Pearl of Trawangan hotel, the view was beautiful, looking out onto the glittering calm waves was a perfect start to my day.We went snorkeling too which was the best thing I have ever done, they took us to the three islands and I have never seen anything so phenomenal.
-The water was astonishingly clear yet so deep, the coral was so colourful and the different types of fish where simply amazing to swim with.
+I wish I was sat on the beachfront of our hotel now listening to a band sing Bob Marley classics at sunset or even watching a film on the projector at the beach!
+I also took a sunrise yoga and meditation class on the beach at Pearl of Trawangan hotel, looking out onto the calm, glittering waves was a perfect start to my day.We went snorkeling between the three islands which was one of the best things I’ve ever done, the water was so clear yet so deep, and the coral just phenomenal.
 The turtle hatchery on the island was also adorable.

 Casa Vintage is the epitome of island life.
 If there is one place to recommend eating – it’s definitely here, I’m obsessed with the place!
 (The homemade chilli and wedges where just too good).
 Ko Ko Mo restaurant is also very lovely, too.
 Perfect settings, lovely staff, amazing food and a pretty beach view.